krzjoa/matricks/README.md

 devtools::install_github('krzjoa/matricks')
 ```
 ### Usage
-Main `matricks` funcions are `m` and `v`, which provide convenient API to create matrices and vectors.
+Main `matricks` functions are `m` and `v`, which provide convenient API to create matrices and vectors.
 Why should we write:
 ```r
 matrix(c(5, 6, 7,
          8, 0, 9,